Shape of My Heart (Sting song): Critical reception

 Upon the release, Larry Flick from Billboard magazine wrote, "Impeccable playing, singing, and composing add up to a ballad for all forms of fondness, all seasons of affection.
 The mood of this beautiful track is so strong, its lilting guitar and harmonica so finely woven into the lyric, that it greets the ears like a spontaneous prayer, a lover's timeless promise. [...]
 Certain to be a smash at top 40 and AC, joining 'Fields of Gold' as one of the standards of the decade."
 Alan Jones from Music Week gave the song two out of five, saying, "This understated track from Ten Summoner's Tales most closely resembles 'It's Probably Me'.
 Commercially it will probably get a leg-up into the Top 40 from the addition of previously unreleased live tracks and its use as the main theme to the new William Baldwin movie Three of Hearts."
 Anthony DeCurtis from Rolling Stone described the song as "brooding".
 Andrew Collins from Select noted the "musty deck-of-cards symbolism in the otherwise pretty 'Shape of My Heart'."

 Music video

 The accompanying music video for "Shape of My Heart" was directed by Doug Nichol and premiered in September 1993.
 It was filmed at Sting's Lake House in Wiltshire.

+Live performances

+On 5 March 2026, a recording of Sting performing "Shape of My Heart" live at Rijksmuseum was released on his YouTube channel.
+The live performance is also set to be included on his live album The Night Watch: Live at the Rijksmuseum in June 2026.